ralqunaibit/foodics-interview/README.md

 ## Tree

-├── airports                Dockerfile and Jar to build the image.\
+├── airports                &nbsp; &nbsp; &nbsp; Dockerfile and Jar to build the image.\
-├── airports-1              The same but for the newer version.\
+├── airports-1              &nbsp; &nbsp; &nbsp; The same but for the newer version.\
-├── countries               The same but for countries Jar.\
+├── countries               &nbsp; &nbsp; &nbsp; The same but for countries Jar.\
-├── docker-compose.yml      The compose for deploying the stack.\
+├── docker-compose.yml      &nbsp; &nbsp; &nbsp; The compose for deploying the stack.\
-├── nginx.conf              The nginx configurations.\
+├── nginx.conf              &nbsp; &nbsp; &nbsp; The nginx configurations.\
-├── terraform               The terraform main yaml.\
+├── terraform               &nbsp; &nbsp; &nbsp; The terraform main yaml.\
-└── upgrade.sh              The script to upgrade the airports.\
+└── upgrade.sh              &nbsp; &nbsp; &nbsp; The script to upgrade the airports.\

 ## How to run